key6oardWarrior/Brain-Fuck-Interpreter/README.md

   <li>Each memory block is initialized with the value 0</li>
   <li>Each memory block cannot be more than 0x7f (127)</li>
   <li>Each memory block cannot be less than -0x80 (-128)</li>
-  <li>User input is taken one char at a time, not one line at a time</li>
+  <li>If during user input a user enter a std::string each char will be put in a memory block of it's own</li>
   <li>The BF code must be stored in a .bf file</li>
 </ol>